pmillspaugh/100-days-of-code/r1-log.md

 ### R1D23

 Progressed on FCC Node/Express advanced module.
 Learning about authentication with Passport and template engines with Pug.
 Worked on CSX Object-Oriented Programming challenges.
 Attended an online JavaScript event

+### R1D24

+Studied the differences between let/const/var, including hoisting.
+Continued to learn about OOP through CSX.
+Did a bit of the FCC Node/Express module